National colours of the United Kingdom

 The national colours of the United Kingdom are usually identified as the combination of red, white and blue in that order.
 These colours are the same as in the flag of the United Kingdom.
 The colours of the flag are in turn taken from the flags of England (white and red) and of Scotland (blue and white), which have been combined to form the union flag; to this was later added a red saltire for Ireland.
-The UK's constituent countries are normally identified respectively with white (England), blue (Scotland), red (Wales), green (in respect of Ireland in general), and occasionally black or gold (for the culturally distinctive English county of Cornwall).
+The UK's constituent countries are normally identified respectively with white (England), blue (Scotland), red (Wales), blue (in respect of Ireland in general), and occasionally black or gold (for the culturally distinctive English county of Cornwall).

 History

 In maps of the 19th and 20th centuries, the territories of the British Empire were usually coloured red or pink.
 Historically, the British Armed Forces fought in red, a traditional colour that remains in use in formal and ceremonial uniforms.
 Militarily, and in other contexts, the single chief colour associated with the UK is therefore red, such as in the famous British Army red coats.